plan your visit

 The SUGGESTED READING list contains a wide variety of sources and materials.
 You will find text books on Australian plants, animals, NT history, indigenous culture and people and a whole lot more.

 Self-drive vs Organised tour.
+All you need to know about the pro’s and con’s of self-driving and organised tours.
 This is a blog of what needs to be considered before you decide to self-drive or join an organised tour.
 It will take you through some of the nuts and bolts of what is required to have a safe, enjoyable and rewarding time whilst on tour in the Top End and from there you can decide how you want to do it.
 Weather it is self-drive or on an organised tour each has it’s benefits and difficulties so have a look through this to decide which you favour.
 There is also a trip planner to help you organise your itinerary.

 For those that are interested in whats happening behind the scenes and some of the unusual things which occur up here then check out the TOP END NEWS page.

 World Heritage Parks